prove-ai/observability-pipeline/docs/guides/configuration-reference.md

 **File Location:** `docker-compose/docker-compose.yaml` (command flags)

-**When to Edit:** Changing retention, memory limits, or deduplication settings
+**When to Edit:** Adjusting data retention period or changing the listen address

 ### Configuration Overview

-VictoriaMetrics is configured using command-line flags (not a config file).
+VictoriaMetrics is configured using command-line flags in the Docker Compose file.

-**Default Configuration:**
+**Current Default:**

 ```yaml
 victoriametrics: